-After Candy lost someone she loved, she went through a long period of grief and depression.
+After Candy Chang lost someone she loved, she went through a long period of grief and depression.
 With time she felt gratitude for the time they had together and eventually she found clarity in her life by contemplating death so much.
 But she struggled to maintain this perspective.
 It’s easy to get caught up in the day-to-day and forget what really matters to you.
 She wanted a daily reminder and she wanted to know what was important to the people around her.
-So she painted the side of an abandoned house in her neighborhood in New Orleans with chalkboard paint and stenciled it with a grid of the sentence “Before I die I want to _______.”
+So after receiving permission, she painted the side of an abandoned house in her neighborhood with chalkboard paint and stenciled it with a grid of the sentence “Before I die I want to _______.”
 Anyone walking by could pick up a piece of chalk, reflect on their lives, and share their personal aspirations in public space.

 Regularly contemplating death, as Stoics and other philosophers encourage, is a powerful tool to restore perspective and remind us of the things that make our lives meaningful.
 Our public spaces are our shared spaces and at their greatest, they can help us make sense of the beauty and tragedy of life with the people around us.